Selling A House With Tenants In Colorado

 The tenant should always continue to pay their monthly rent payment to the original owner until the tenant is provided with a written notice signed by the original owner directing them to send the rent payments to another party.

-When a property is sold prior to the end of a lease term, the original landlord has two alternatives regarding the tenant’s security deposit:
+When a property is sold before the end of a lease term, the original landlord has two alternatives regarding the tenant’s security deposit:

 1. Transfer the security deposit to the new owner and notify the tenant by mail that the transfer has been made